edruid/BasicObject/tests/README.md

 To run the tests:

-	./tests.sh
+	phpunit

-To create new tests, add files to suites/ (see exists tests for examples)
+To create new tests, add files to suites/ (see exists tests for examples), and optionally edit phpunit.xml if you create a new suite

 Blueprints
 =======